vsternbach/angularjs-typescript-webpack/README.md

 This project is an application skeleton for [AngularJS](http://angularjs.org/) 1.6+ web app using new component syntax, typescript 2 and webpack 2.

 Project uses [angular-ts-decorators](https://github.com/vsternbach/angular-ts-decorators) to mimic angular 2+ style development in angularjs environment with typescript and webpack.

+You can see the working demo of the project at http://vsternbach.github.io/angularjs-typescript-webpack

 ## Getting Started

 To get you started you can simply clone the angularjs-typescript-webpack repository.